Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions

 To quantify the $(\beta_2,\gamma)$ dependencies, $C_{\mathrm{d}}\{2\}$ values obtained for fixed $\npart$ are averaged in narrow centrality ranges, which are then plotted as a function of $\beta_2^2$ or $\cos(3\gamma)$ in the middle column of Fig.~\ref{fig:3}.
-Very nice linear trends are observed in most of the cases, confirming Eq.~\eqref{eq:17}~\footnote{In 0--0.2\% centrality we also observe significant $\cos(6\gamma)$ component in Fig.~\ref{fig:3}, but not in quark Glauber model.}.
-The slopes in the middle-top panel corresponds to $b'+c'$ (since $\gamma=0$) and the slopes in the middle-bottom panel corresponds to $c'\beta_2^2$.
-The two panels in the right column summarizes the centrality dependence of coefficients $b'$ and $c'$, respectively.
+Very good linear trends are observed in most of the cases, confirming Eq.~\eqref{eq:17}~\footnote{In 0--0.2\% centrality one also observes significant $\cos(6\gamma)$ component in Fig.~\ref{fig:3}, but not in quark Glauber model.}.
+The slopes in the middle-top panel equal to $b'+c'$ (since $\gamma=0$) and the slopes in the middle-bottom panel equal to $c'\beta_2^2$.
+The two panels in the right column summarize the centrality dependence of $b'$ and $c'$, respectively.
 They are shown for $d_{\perp}$ calculated from both nucleons and quarks in U+U and Zr+Zr collisions.
-The values are largest in the UCC region and decrease slowly toward mid-central region.
-It is quite remarkable that the value of $b'$ and $c'$ are insensitive to subnucleon structures and are similar in both collision systems, which are expected since deformation influences the global geometry of the overlap region.
-The values of $c'$ is about a factor 20--30 smaller than $b'$, but is not zero.
+It is quite remarkable that the values of $b'$ and $c'$ are insensitive to subnucleon structures and are similar in both collision systems, this is expected since deformation influences the global geometry of the overlap region.
+The values of $c'$ is about a factor 20--30 smaller than $b'$.
 A qualitatively similar functional form was also observed between $\lr{\varepsilon_2^2}$ and $(\beta_2,\gamma)$ in a previous study~\cite{Jia:2021tzt}.